iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 ##Summary

-Based on our short study of 2014 Denver B-cycle trip data, we found that we can create a linear model of trip ridership based on several calendar and clock variables merged with basic weather data.
-Our study focused on total system ridership, on an hourly basis, rather than modeling specific checkout or return kiosks.
+Based on my short study of 2014 Denver B-cycle trip data, I found that we can create a linear model of trip ridership based on several calendar and clock variables merged with basic weather data.
+My study focused on total system ridership, on an hourly basis, rather than modeling specific checkout or return kiosks.
 Most calendar variables are highly significant when predicting ridership, and weather variables such as temperature and amount of cloud cover appear to be as well.
-Based on R-squared, approximately 73.8% of the variation in hourly ridership can be explained by our simple model.
+Based on R-squared, approximately 73.8% of the variation in hourly ridership can be explained by the simple model.

 ### Additional Areas of Study

-We have many more ideas of ways that we could study this data, which we did not have time for in this particular project.
+I have many more ideas of ways that we could study this data, which I did not have time for in this particular project.
 The following are some of these ideas:

  * Graph analysis -- Which checkout/return kiosk routes most heavily used
  * Kiosk predictive analytics -- How to optimize the distribution of bikes at kiosks to make sure there are enough?
  * Find a better method of predicting distances ridden.
  * Trend analysis of ridership over more years than just 2014 -- how is the program growing, and can we predict its growth in the near future?
  * Break down hourly data into 15-minute increments for finer-grain resolution of ridership data -- do we see a spike just before or just after the top of the hour during commuting times?
- * Used autoregressive weather variables (like "lagged" temperature variables).
+ * Use autoregressive weather variables (like "lagged" temperature variables).
 Perhaps people may be less likely to use a B-cycle today if yesterday was very cold (even if today's a bit warmer -- but perhaps the opposite is true!).
  * Model "interactions" between variables in the linear model.
 As it is, the variables are being modeled individually; however, there are likely significant interactions between variables that we should model (for instance, 75 degrees at 10 AM is different than 75 degrees at 9 PM with respect to ridership).
  * Actually use some machine learning techniques to see if we can produce better predictions than the linear model, and test with training/validation/testing sets.
 I believe that if we tested some decision-tree methods (such as random forests or gbms), that we could likely get much higher predictive power than the linear model can give us.

 ## About this Project, Source Code

 I originally completed this project in August 2015 as my final project for University of Washington's Methods for Data Analysis class, course #2 of 3 in the Data Science Certificate program.
+This blog post has only been slightly modified from my assignment submission.
 Source code for the analysis, in addition to other project files and data, can be found in my [denver_bcycle repo](https://github.com/tybyers/denver_bcycle) on GitHub.